Ludwig von Bertalanffy: Individual growth model

 The individual growth model published by Ludwig von Bertalanffy in 1934 is widely used in biological models and exists in a number of permutations.

 In its simplest version the so-called Bertalanffy growth equation is expressed as a differential equation of length (L) over time (t):

 when $r_B$ is the Bertalanffy growth rate and $L_\infty$ the ultimate length of the individual.
 This model was proposed earlier by August Friedrich Robert Pūtter (1879-1929), writing in 1920.

 The dynamic energy budget theory provides a mechanistic explanation of this model in the case of isomorphs that experience a constant food availability.
 The inverse of the Bertalanffy growth rate appears to depend linearly on the ultimate length, when different food levels are compared.
 The intercept relates to the maintenance costs, the slope to the rate at which reserve is mobilized for use by metabolism.
 The ultimate length equals the maximum length at high food availabilities.

 Bertalanffy equation

-The Bertalanffy equation is the equation that describes the growth of a biological organism.
-The equation was offered by Ludwig von Bertalanffy in 1969.
+The Bertalanffy equation describes the growth of a biological organism.
+It was presented by Ludwig von Bertalanffy in 1969.

 Here W is organism weight, t is the time, S is the area of organism surface, and V is a physical volume of the organism.

 The coefficients $\eta$ and $k$ are (by Bertalanffy's definition) the "coefficient of anabolism" and "coefficient of catabolism" respectively.

 The solution of the Bertalanffy equation is the function: